-Please note, there are four main levels of expansion of Jeremy Griffith’s biological explanation of the human condition.
-The presentation that goes into all Jeremy’s explanations of the human condition at great length is provided in .
+Please note, there are five main levels of expansion of Jeremy Griffith’s biological explanation of the human condition. provides the ideal, very short introduction to the explanation, while provides a slightly longer, but still short, condensed summary of it.
 Then there is Jeremy’s definitive presentation of his explanation in his 2016 book , which is the recommended text to read for a comprehensive understanding of his treatise.
-There is also the short, condensed version of FREEDOM in the booklet .
-Finally there are the which present all the main explanations in FREEDOM in wonderfully illustrated bite-sized portions.
+Then there are the which present all the main explanations in FREEDOM in wonderfully illustrated bite-sized portions.
+And finally, the presentation that goes into all Jeremy’s explanations of the human condition at great length is .
 As well as these presentations there are various documents that deal with particular aspects of Jeremy’s treatise and of the World Transformation Movement that promotes that understanding.
 The contents of earlier books and publications about Jeremy’s treatise, including this essay, will in time be fully absorbed into and covered by the above presentations.

 in the Human Journey

 This document was first written (this is a somewhat revised 2007 version) by Jeremy Griffith not long after the horrific 1995 ABC-TV Four Corners program and The Sydney Morning Herald feature article were published vilifying Jeremy and denigrating the World Transformation Movement (then the Foundation for Humanity’s Adulthood).
 While presenting a complete understanding of why the horrible attack occurred, Jeremy lays out here the total, unwavering defiance that he knew was going to be crucial to the survival of the world-saving insights into the human condition that he and the small band of supporters at the WTM were charged with having to defend.
 As the document concludes: “Those that would project their insecurity upon this humanity-liberating breakthrough, along with those intolerant of it because they hold strictly fundamentalist religious views, as well as those who are intolerant because they are adherents of human-condition-denying, thought-stifling politically correct dogma (namely the ABC and The Sydney Morning Herald), must be defied and not allowed to prevail.”
 The final triumphant success of this great battle to defend these all-precious understandings of the human condition against persecution can be read at .